-Food Manufacturing Science Certificate (FMSC) Training ensures workers are prepared and understand the global importance of processing food safely and efficiently.
-This project provided preparatory courses and support to prepare dislocated and other Workforce Investment Act (WIA) eligible participants for successful completion of Manufacturing Skills Standard Certification (MSSC - safety, quality, processes, and maintenance) and FMSC.
-With leadership and support from Incourage, the North Central Wisconsin Workforce Development Board, philanthropic partners, local businesses, Mid-State Technical College, and Labor Education and Training Center (LETC) developed a career path meant to sustain an employment pipeline for local advanced manufacturing companies and those specifically in the food processing sub-sector.
+Food Manufacturing Science Certificate (FMSC) Training ensured workers were prepared and understood the global importance of processing food safely and efficiently.
+This project provided preparatory courses and support to prepare dislocated and other Workforce Investment Act eligible participants for successful completion of Manufacturing Skills Standard Certification (MSSC - safety, quality, processes, and maintenance) and FMSC.
+With leadership and support from Incourage, the North Central Wisconsin Workforce Development Board, philanthropic partners, local businesses, Mid-State Technical College, and Labor Education and Training Center who developed a career path meant to sustain an employment pipeline for local advanced manufacturing companies and those specifically in the food processing sub-sector.